 Color or Colour?
 Now You Know.

-Now that you’re privvy to the history, the rule should be clear: If you’re in America or writing for an America audience, use the spelling “color.”
+We’ve solved the “color vs. colour,” “coloring vs. colouring,” “colorful or colourful,” and “colored vs. coloured” mystery!
+Now that you’re privvy to the history, the rule should be clear: If you’re in the United States of America or writing for a U.S. audience, use the American spelling, “color.”
 If you’re in the rest of the world besides the U.S. — since the British Commonwealth spans most everywhere — or just want to have a fancy British flair, use the spelling “colour.”
 Enjoy!